|18:00||3:RMA (Slo)||Tolmin Public Library "Ciril Kosmač"||free entrance|

 The Beltinci based group ŠKM Banda (Štefan Kovač Marko Banda) doesn’t need a long presentation.
 After 15 years of being active, five studio albums and a fluid mixing of their own musical reality called post-jazz, the wizards from Prekmurje are in the process of composing their new album, which will be performed for the first time at Sajeta 2021.

 The quartet has recently gone from ethnographic soundscapes back to their roots to a more basic, rocking expression. ŠKM Banda dwells in post-jazz and post-rock but emphasizes a more aggressive approach to composing, a playful mixture of guitar noise and mighty walls of sound.
 For gourmet listeners!

 Aleksandar Temkov aka DJ Stem is “The Bunker Jockey”, who plays hardline beat dance tracks filed under folders disco-punk, funky-punk, classic-punk, whatever-punk.

 His motto is: “Beats crushes all concrete walls into pieces, beats meltdown all betonized souls.

-This is his second coming to Sajeta, with special krautrock set.
+This is his fourth coming to Sajeta, with his eclectic storytelling dancing to the sunrise set.